duperweb/duprostudio/README.md

 ```

 ```
- as I enjoy sharing myself, there will be some  videos and tutorial where I share
+ as I enjoy sharing myself, there will be some  videos and tutorial where I will share my knowledge
 ```

 2. ## Sketch the design